ipetkov/crane/docs/examples/trunk.md

 * `craneLib.filterCargoSources` will remove html, css, your assets folder, so you need to modify the source filtering function (See: [Source filtering](../source-filtering.md))
 * You will need to set `wasm-bindgen-cli` to a version that matches your Cargo.lock file.
 (See examples)

-Quick-start a Trunk project with
+For a quick-start run the following in a fresh directory:

 ```sh
 nix flake init -t github:ipetkov/crane#trunk
 ```

-Alternatively, copy and paste the following `flake.nix`:
+Alternatively, if you have an existing project already, copy and paste the following `flake.nix`:

 ```nix
 {{#include ../../examples/trunk/flake.nix}}